 Individuals aged 65 or older account for 12% of those living in poverty in Chicago and Suburban Cook County as of 2009-2013.
-In the North region, the communities with the highest percentages of older adults in poverty are Avondale, Evanston, Harwood Heights, Lincoln Square, Maine Township, Rogers Park, Skokie, and Wheeling Township.
+In the South region, the communities with the highest percentages of older adults in poverty include Armour Square, Fuller Park, Lynwood, Near South Side, Oakland, Posen, Riverdale, Robbins, South Deering, Washington Park, and Woodlawn.

-Figure 12.
-Map of older adults in poverty, 2009-2013
+Map of older adults (65+) in poverty, 2009-2013

-The percentage of children in poverty in Chicago and Suburban Cook County increased by 15% between 2000-2010.
-In the North region, 15% of children live at or below the 100% FPL and 34% live at or below the 200% FPL.
-The communities in the North region with the highest rates of children in poverty include Albany Park, Edgewater, Portage Park, Rogers Park, Skokie, Uptown, and West Ridge.
+The percentage of children in poverty in Chicago and Suburban Cook County increased by 15% from 2000-2010.
+Nearly a third (31.8%) of children under age 18 in the South region live at or below the 100% FPL and more than half (56.9%) of children and adolescents live at or below the 200% FPL.
+The percentage of children living at or below 200% FPL is higher in the South region than it is in Cook County (48.3%), Illinois (41.3%) and the U.S. (44.2%).
+The communities in the South region with the highest percentages of children in poverty include Calumet Township, Dixmoor, Englewood, Ford Heights, Lynwood, Phoenix, Riverdale, Riverdale (Chicago community area), Robbins, and Washington Park.

-Figure 13.
-Map of child poverty, 2009-2013
+Map of children living in poverty, 2009-2013

-Communities of color are much more likely to live at or below the Federal Poverty Levels in Chicago and Suburban Cook County.
+Communities of color are much more likely to live at or below the federal poverty levels in Chicago and Cook County.

-Figure 14.
-Comparisons of poverty by race and ethnicity
+Comparison of poverty rates by race and ethnicity, 2009-2013